-- For the crafter starting a business to sell crafts: Cricut Maker 3
+- For the crafter starting a small business to sell crafts: Cricut Maker 3 or Cricut Venture.

-- For scrapbooking: Either the Cricut Joy or Explore Air 2
+- For scrapbooking: Either the Cricut Joy Xtra or Explore Air 2.

-- For the occasional crafter of lightweight materials: The Cricut Joy or Explore Air 2
+- For the occasional crafter of lightweight materials: Cricut Joy or Cricut Joy Xtra.

-- For the occasional crafter who like to do a little of everything: The Cricut Maker
+- For the occasional crafter who likes to do a little of everything: Cricut Maker.

-- For someone making labels and cards: Cricut Joy
+- For crafters making labels, cards, and stickers: Cricut Joy Xtra.

-- For the hobby crafter who wants to make everything: Cricut Maker or Maker 3
+- For the hobby crafter who wants to make everything: Maker 3.

 Other Machines by Cricut

-Legacy machines such as the Cuttlebug, Cricut Personal, Create, Expression and Expression 2, Mini, Cake, Cake Mini, and Imagine, Explore, Explore One, and Explore Air have been discontinued by Cricut.
-The cutting machines currently available for sale are the Cricut Maker 3, Maker, Explore 3, Explore Air 2 and Joy.
-The currently available machines, Explore, Explore One and Explore Air are the currently supported machines.
+Legacy machines such as the Cuttlebug, Cricut Personal, Create, Expression and Expression 2, Mini, Cake, Cake Mini, Imagine, Explore, Explore One, and Explore Air have been discontinued by Cricut.
+The cutting machines currently available for sale are the Cricut Venture,

 Materials and Accessories

 Cricut sells bundle deals where you can purchase the machine and a set of materials to use with it.
-If you think you might want to purchase a Cricut bundle for your machine and materials, check out my post on the Best Cricut Bundle Deals 2022.
+If you think you might want to purchase a Cricut bundle for your machine and materials, check out my post on the Best Cricut Bundle Deals.

 Frequently Asked Questions